 - 2 tablespoons cilantro leaves

-- Roll out pizza dough or press with fingertips on a very lightly floured countertop to between 1/4-inch and 1/2- thick into a rectangle.
+- If using pizza dough, roll out pizza dough or press with fingertips on a very lightly floured countertop to between 1/4-inch and 1/2- thick into a rectangle.
 Don’t worry about shaping it into a perfect rectangle.
-This is the “artisan” look. ☺
+This is the “artisan” look.

 - Sprinkle cornmeal on a large, flat baking sheet or turn a baking sheet with a rim on it over and use the underside.
-Place the pizza crusts on the baking sheet and brush the tops of each crust lightly with 1 teaspoon of oil.
+Place the pizza crusts or Naan bread on the baking sheet and brush the tops of each crust lightly with 1 teaspoon of oil.

 - Brush the grill lightly with a silicone grill brush.
 Slide the pizza crusts onto the grill, using tongs to help pull it onto the grill.
 Close the lid and grill for just 1 to 2 minutes or until grill marks start to show.
 You will grill this side one more time with toppings on it.